 Fortunately, most colleges and universities recognize this dis-oriented state and support new students and families by offering orientation sessions before the official start of freshman year.

 Orientation is a chance for students to learn how things work at their new school and meet other students as well as faculty and staff members.
 Orientation is also a chance for the school to start getting to know your student.

 Like schools themselves, orientations come in all shapes and sizes.
 They may be half a day or a full week; they may take place in early summer, mid-summer, or just before classes begin in the fall.
-Some orientation programs are highly structured and informative while others emphasize social bonding and feel more like summer camp.
+Some orientation programs are highly structured and informative, while others emphasize social bonding and feel more like summer camp.

 For many students, orientation is their first chance to meet members of the college community beyond the admissions office.
 Administrators and staff welcome students and conduct information sessions, student support staff introduce themselves, and faculty may be available.

 During orientation, students become familiar with their new home and its rules and expectations.
-They learn their way around campus, and find out more about health services, meal plans, computer needs, curriculum requirements, college drinking policies, and course registration (to name a few of many possible topics!).
+They learn their way around campus and find out more about health services, meal plans, computer needs, curriculum requirements, college drinking policies, and course registration (to name a few of many possible topics!).

 Orientation is a chance for students to get acquainted with their new school; orientation also helps the school get to know your student.
 Orientation leaders and other staff members use this time to observe and learn about the students, working hard to draw out quieter students and reminding more boisterous students about college behavioral expectations.

-And having met college personnel, parents should be more comfortable when they drop their student off on move-in day, and more at home when they return for Family Weekend in the fall.
+And having met college personnel, parents should be more comfortable when they drop their student off on move-in day and more at home when they return for Family Weekend in the future.